arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 ![Installing libraries in the Arduino IDE](assets/arduino-ide-3.png)

 After uploading the example sketch, you can test it by connecting a compatible USB-C® memory stick.
+The example sketch log data from the analog inputs ports `I1`, `I2`, `I3`, and `I4`.
+Connect an analog signal source to these input ports to test this functionality.

 ![Hardware setup](assets/illustration-2.png)